What Are My Social Security Benefits as a Widow/Widower? | Ask a Savant Financial Advisor

 Losing a loved one is never easy.
 The survivor benefits that Social Security can provide may help you return to a sense of security during this difficult time.

-If your spouse worked and paid into the Social Security system, you will likely be entitled to some level of survivor benefits.
+If your spouse worked and paid into the Social Security system before they died, you will likely be entitled to some level of survivor benefits.
 The amount you receive will depend on your age when you claim.
-You can start receiving payments as early as 60, or age 50 if you have a disability, but your payments will be lower than if you wait until your full retirement age.
+You can start receiving payments as early as age 60 (or age 50 if you have a disability), but your payments will be lower than if you wait until your full retirement age.
+At your full retirement age, you will be entitled to 100% of the survivor benefit.

-If you are eligible to receive Social Security benefits based on your own earnings record and you’re already receiving your payments, you can choose to take the higher of the two benefits, either yours or the survivor benefit.
+If you’re eligible to receive Social Security benefits based on your own earnings record and you’re already receiving your payments, you can choose to take the higher of the two benefits – either yours or the survivor benefit.